 The program, made possible by a partnership between UD’s Hospitality Associates for Research and Training (HART) and Christiana Care Health System, helps medical employees to view patients as guests and to provide the hospitality that can be so impactful on hospital visits.

-Ali A. Poorani, director of HART and creator of the Patient Experience Academy, said that the improvement in patient survey scores demonstrates the value of hospitality skills for medicine and many other fields.
+Ali A. Poorani, director of HART and developer of the University of Delaware’s Patient Experience Academy, in conjunction with Christiana Care Health System, said that the improvement in patient survey scores demonstrates the value of hospitality skills for medicine and many other fields.

 “We are very happy with the sustained results,” Poorani said.
 “From day one, our focus was on the Christiana Care Way, attention to detail and managing patient expectations at all touch points.”